beyondeye/Reduks/README.md

     }
 }
 ```

+You should have noticed that in the subscriber, in order to get the value of the newState we need to reference our store instance.
+You shoud always get a reference to the new state at
+ the beginning of the subscriber code and then avoid referencing ```store.state``` directly, otherwise you could end up using different values for ```newState```

 Notice that we **cannot** subscribe for changes of some **specific field** of the activity state, but only of the **whole** state.

  At first this seems strange.
 But now we will show how using some advanced features of Reduks, we can turn this into an advantage.